 The highlight of each year is the annual ALAN Workshop.
 At this gathering, you’ll meet with colleagues from across the country, receive copies of some of the best and most popular young adult titles, and get to hear from a host of young adult authors.
 The workshop is held each year in conjunction with the NCTE Annual Convention.
 Registration is handled through NCTE’s web site (see below for more information).

-The ALAN Breakfast is scheduled for the morning of Saturday, November 23, 2019.
-Details about the breakfast program will be published here when they’re available.
-Tickets are required for the breakfast and you can add them to your NCTE Conference registration or workshop registration following the instructions listed below.
+The ALAN Breakfast is will be hosted on Saturday, November 21, 2020 from 7am-9:15am MST.
+The keynote author will be announced soon.
+Tickets are required for the breakfast, and you can add them to your NCTE Conference registration or workshop registration following the instructions listed below.

 Registration for the annual workshop is handled through NCTE’s web site, through the same system used to process registrations for NCTE’s annual convention.
 Please note that you do not have to register for NCTE’s convention (or be a member of NCTE) to register for and participate in the ALAN workshop.
 Instructions for registration depend on whether or not you plan to also attend NCTE: